 - Schedule and Pass the Arizona Real Estate Sales Exam

 - Complete the Required Six-Hour Contract Writing Class

 - Submit Your Arizona Real Estate License Application Paperwork

-How to Get an Arizona Real Estate Sales License in 6 Steps
+How to Get a Real Estate License in Arizona in 6 Easy Steps

-Let’s dive a little deeper into each of these steps and understand more about exactly what it takes to become a real estate agent in Arizona.
+Let’s dive a little deeper into each of these steps and more thoroughly understand how to become a real estate agent in Arizona.

 1. Take the Prelicensing Courses

 The first step in becoming a real estate agent in Arizona is enrolling in the 90 hours of prelicensing coursework from a state-approved school.
 To find one in your area, search for schools based on your ZIP code or city name.